APTEmulations/PublicLibrary/README.md

 - [Living Off The Land Binaries](https://lolbas-project.github.io/)

 - 👀 I’m interested in Adversary Emulation
-- 📫 How to reach me @DragosLMalfoy
+- 📫 How to reach me @DLLpwns

 Research partnership with DFIRSEC